ArnholdInstitute/dhis2ingestion/README.md

   with display names "Carte Score:PALUDISME", "Paludisme", "Paludisme_CU_Milda", and "Paludisme hebdomadaire".

-"group_id" -- internal DHIS2 identifier of the indicatorGroup to be analyzed.
+"group_ids" -- internal DHIS2 identifier(s) of the indicatorGroup(s) to be analyzed, provided as
+a comma-separated string.
 **Will override "group_desc" argument.**